 This article will take you 4 minutes to read.
 Feel free to leave your questions in the comment section, they will be answered!

-The subject of building a good biceps peak is on pretty much every bodybuilding site, and there is a lot of information out there.
-But we thought we could delve deeper.
-This article aims to pick out the most valuable of that information and even some information you can rarely find out there.
+The subject of building a good biceps peak is on every bodybuilding site, and there is a lot of information – and misinformation – out there.

 Building your biceps peaks: the bad news